tran-haison/Demo-Todo-Backend/README.md

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v14 or higher) - for local development
-- MongoDB (local installation or MongoDB Atlas)
+- MongoDB (local installation or MongoDB Atlas) - for local development
+- Docker and Docker Compose - for containerized deployment

 ## Installation